Ask Jay - JTI InfoSec Chatbot

 • "I don't want to ask stupid questions"

-Employees have also different levels of comfort with technology, some will feel ashamed of asking "stupid questions".
+Employees have different levels of comfort with technology.
+Some feel ashamed of asking "stupid question".
 How to provide guidance while respecting privacy?

 • "Oh no! who should I talk to?"

 Another identified pain point was the difficulty to reach out to the appropriate support contact when security threats occur.
-How to provide the right support while people are under stress and need to report an incident?
+How to provide the right support when people are panicking and need to report an incident fast?

 Information security should be everyone’s concern, but it is difficult to understand and remember.